Pricing and Optimization in Shared Vehicle Systems: An Approximation Framework

-We need to first argue that the new circulation is feasible.
-Each node along a path within a component has its in-flow and out-flow reduced by $\delta$, whereas at the nodes $u_i,v_i$ both the sum of in-flows and the sum of out-flows has remained the same.
+We first argue that this again gives rise to balanced demand: Each node along a path within a component has its in-flow and out-flow (of demand) reduced by $\delta$, whereas at the nodes $u_i,v_i$ both the sum of in-flows and the sum of out-flows have remained the same.
 At all other nodes, nothing is altered.
 Thus, flow conservation continues to hold.
 By choice of $\delta$ none of the edge-capacities are violated.
 Thus, the resulting demand $\{\phi_{ij}q_{ij}\}$ is in the flow relaxation with at most $k-1$ distinct components.
-Applying this procedure $k-1$ times, we obtain a single strongly connected component such that the throughput with $\q'$ in the infinite-unit limit (by Lemma \ref{lem:infinite}) is within $(1-\epsilon)$ of the throughput of $f_{ij,\infty}(\q)$. \end{proof}
+Applying this procedure repeatedly, we obtain a single strongly connected component such that the throughput with $\q'$ in the infinite-unit limit (by Lemma \ref{lem:infinite}) is within $(1-\epsilon)$ of the throughput of $f_{ij,\infty}(\q)$. \end{proof}

-Finally, since $I_{ij}(\cdot)$ are nondecreasing with price and decreasing flow is equivalent to increasing prices, the choice of $\delta$ guarantees that the objective on paths from $u_\ell$ to $v_\ell$ has been reduced by at most a factor of $(1-\epsilon)$.
-Since $I_{ij}(\cdot)$ are non-negative, the additional flow on edges from $u_\ell$ to $v_{\ell+1}$ only increases the total objective.
-Thus, the pricing policy $\p'$ that induces the circulation $f_{ij}'$ has the desired properties. \end{proof}